mubix/cfdb/Windows/Weak_SPN_Password.md

 ## Remediation

 - Use Managed Service Accounts if possible.
 They are automatically restricted to a single machine (will not work for cluster services), and change their password on a regular basis much like computer accounts.
-- Insure that any service accounts have long, strong passwords (20 character+)
+- Ensure that any service accounts have long, strong passwords (20 character+)

 ## References